 So, when I was more limited in focus and something had to go, it was the language learning that did.
 On a good note, I saw how quickly I started to pick it up again and what it took to get there, so I have a template for future learning.

 Take Advantage of the Opportunity

-If you can’t go to visit other magical places then bring them to you!
+If you can’t visit other magical places, bring them to you!
 Being an “armchair tourist” is easier than you think.
 There are so many wonderful virtual ways to scratch that travel itch when you can’t travel.

 They also offer classes like cooking classes and craft classes.
-Visit Naples, tour Valencia, or learn how to make the best Pisco sour.
-Yum!
 And oh my gosh, meditate with sheep.
 Seriously!
 How fun is that??
 Tour Pompeii and learn to make fresh pasta in Venice.

 There are also a lot of virtual tour opportunities with businesses like museums.
 Museums like the Uffizi Gallery in Florence, see the Mona Lisa in the Louve, and tour one of my favorite Boston Museums, the Isabella Stewart Gardner Museum.

 And, it’s not just museums you can visit virtually.
 Tour Neuschwanstein Castle in Germany, climb the Eiffel Tower, and check out who shows up at a watering hole in Kenya.
 More adventurous people can hike the Inca Trail in Peru to Machu Picchu and even dive with great white sharks.

 Unfortunately, one of the things I enjoy doing is volunteering, which I can’t currently do.
 Every week before all of this started, I was out on a weekly basis with my therapy dog or cat.

 We volunteer with hospice patients at facilities and adult group homes and with children at risk at a crisis center and at a therapeutic group home.